Sunday, July 29, 2018

 Edd the Duck!

-Next up is Edd The Duck which was aimed more at kids and isn't really something I would normally choose anyhow.
-It's basically a poor man's Rainbow Islands but it does a pretty good job trying to live up to that class act.
-Actually, this is a cracking game and a lot better than I had expected but I found the jump mechanic a little off and the difficulty harder than it should be.
-Good, but it's probably a better idea just to load up Rainbow Islands?
+Next up is Edd The Duck which was aimed more at kids and isn't something I would normally choose.
+It's basically a poor man's Rainbow Islands but it does a good job trying to live up to that class act.
+Actually, this is also a cracking game and a lot better than I had expected.
+However, I found the jump mechanic a little off and the difficulty high.

 Exterminator

-Audiogenic's Exterminator was developed by The Assembly Line and is something I've wanted to play for a while - because it reminded me of Trashman!!
-This is all about pest control because an entire street is overrun with critters: wasps, spiders and many others.
-We won't be laying traps or leaving poison because we're quite literally a hands-on kinda guy.
+Audiogenic's Exterminator was developed by The Assembly Line and is something I've wanted to play for a while - because it reminded me of Trashman on the ZX Spectrum.
+This game is about pest control as the entire street is overrun with critters: wasps, spiders and many others.
+We won't be laying traps or leaving poison because we're quite the hands-on guy.

 Yep, using a BIG hand, we crush, pound or shoot the critters that emerge from the darkest corners of each room.
-It's kinda like a nightmarish mix of Klax and gets even sillier with support for two players - which is tremendous fun.
-This game is something pointless that every Dad needs to experience with his kids - they'll love it.
+It's kinda like a nightmarish mix of Klax and gets even sillier with support for two players - which is actually tremendous fun.
+This game is pointless, yet something every Dad needs to experience with his kids - they will love it.

 Golden Axe

-Golden Axe is a beat 'em up that needs no introduction from me.
-However, it's also one of those games I feel could have been a great chance to show off what the Atari STe was capable of.
-Sadly, there's no STe support and that was an opportunity lost [imho] but this is where my criticism ends.
-If you're after an awesome hack 'n' slasher then this is it.
+Golden Axe is a beat 'em up that needs no introduction.
+Such a fine arcade conversion but it's also one of those games that could have been a great chance to show off what the Atari STe was capable of.
+Sadly, there's no STe support, an opportunity lost [IMHO].
+That is where my criticism ends because this "platformer" is pure gold and tons of fun.
+I also love the graphics and sounds too!!
+They have done a good job here, so if you're after an awesome hack 'n' slasher - this is it.

 I should make a proper article here on AtariCrypt for this amazing game.
 A superb game, play it!! :-)